ZulGuy/ZulGuy/ReadMe.md

-# 💫 About Me:
+## 💫 About Me

-🔭 I`m currently working on getting a job as a developer.<br>
+- 🔭 I’m currently working on getting a job as a developer
-🤝 I am looking for help with software design patterns and how to use them in real projects.<br>
+- 🤝 I am looking for help with software design patterns and how to use them in real projects
-🌱 I`m currently learning how to implement microservice architecture.<br>
+- 🌱 I’m currently learning how to implement microservice architecture
-💬 Ask me about everything related to developmnet process.
-I`ll be glad to speak.<br>
+- 💬 Ask me about everything related to development process.
+I’ll be glad to speak

 ## 🌐 Socials: